Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 ### Update Datastream with Profile Dataset

-Navigate to a previously configured Datastream by following [Configure datastreams](../../getting-started/configure-datastreams.md) in [Adobe Experience Platform Data Collection](https://launch.adobe.com), then:
+Navigate to a previously configured Datastream by following the instructions in the [configure datastreams tutorial](../../getting-started/configure-datastreams.md) in [Adobe Experience Platform Data Collection](https://launch.adobe.com).

-Select the pre-created **CJM Push Profile Dataset** in **Profile Dataset** dropdown \(under _Adobe Experience Platform_ section\) and select **Save**.
+Select the pre-created **CJM Push Profile Dataset** in **Profile Dataset** dropdown (under the **Adobe Experience Platform** section) and select **Save**.

 ![](../../.gitbook/assets/screen-shot-2021-05-12-at-9.19.31-am.png)

 ## Setup Adobe Journey Optimizer extension

-### Configure extension in Launch
+### Configure extension in the Data Collection UI

-Navigate to [Experience Platform Data Collection](https://launch.adobe.com) - select mobile property and navigate to **Extensions** from the left navigation panel**:**
+Go to the [Experience Platform Data Collection UI](https://launch.adobe.com),, select mobile property and navigate to **Extensions** from the left navigation panel:

 1. Navigate to the **Catalog** tab, locate the **Adobe Journey Optimizer** extension, and select **Install**
 2. Select the pre-created **CJM Push Tracking Event Dataset** from the **Event Dataset** dropdown.
-3. Click **Save**.
+3. Select **Save**.
 4. Follow the publishing process to update SDK configuration.

 {% hint style="info" %}
-The datasets selected should use a schema that uses the Push Notification Tracking XDM field group.
+The datasets selected should use a schema that uses the "Push Notification Tracking" XDM field group.
 The pre-created CJM Push Tracking Dataset contains this XDM field group in its schema definition.
-For more information, see [Set up schemas and datasets](../../getting-started/setup-schemas-and-datasets.md).
+For more information, please read the tutorial on [setting up schemas and datasets](../../getting-started/setup-schemas-and-datasets.md).
 {% endhint %}

 ![](../../.gitbook/assets/aoj-launch-configuration.png)